 They might also be praying to someone crazy, like Lady Gaga or the Easter Bunny, possibly as part of an Emergency Multifaith Prayer, which could also qualify as a Silly Prayer if the character is praying to a deity they do not believe in.

 Sometimes doubles as characterisation for someone who's either very religious (sometimes The Fundamentalist but not necessarily) or who doesn't care that much about religion.
 Either way, they could also be a joker or even a Cloud Cuckoolander.
+The prayer could also reveal that the character is Egocentrically Religious or Holier Than Thou.

 - Yu-Gi-Oh!
 GX: One early episode begins with Sho praying to a poster of Osiris the Sky Dragon for good grades on an upcoming exam.